Expensify/App/docs/articles/other/Everything-About-Chat.md

 here's some text
 and even more text
 ```
+- To turn your message into a heading, place a number sign (#) in front of the text:
+# Heading
 # FAQs
 ## How do I add more than one person to a chat?
 Start by clicking the green chat **+** button and select **New Group**.
 Search for the people you want to invite and check the circle to the far right.
 Once you’ve selected everyone you want in the group chat, click the **Create Group** button at the bottom of your screen.